Quick — try and name a consumer brand that goes negative in their advertising copy. I'll wait.

 1. Usable Copy

-Usability copy is, at minimum, readable and easy to consume.
-It helps you lower your bounce so you can shrink the number of visitors that, as Avinash Kaushik puts it, “Came, puked and left” your store.
+Usable copy is, at minimum, readable and easy to consume.
+It helps you lower your bounce so you can shrink the number of website visitors that, as Avinash Kaushik puts it, "Came, puked and left" your online store.

 First, here is an example of some puke-tastic copy, listing some product features: